-In 2018, the Company supported basketball competitions with cooperation from government sectors, including Sports Authority of Thailand (SAT), Thailand Basketball Association (TBA), Basketball Sport Association of Thailand (BSAT), and Office of the Basic Education Commission (OBEC).
+In 2019, the Company supported basketball competitions with cooperation from government and private sectors, including Sports Authority of Thailand (SAT), Basketball Sport Association of Thailand (BSAT), Office of the Basic Education Commission (OBEC), and Government Saving Bank (GSB).
 Basketball leagues were held continuously as a challenge for basketball players and children to practice and develop their skills in order to step forward to international levels.
 Important basketball leagues were as follows: